Updated for 2021

 February is recognized as Black History Month, and here in Los Angeles, there are many ways to celebrate the accomplishments of African-Americans in the United States.

 Celebrating the heritage and achievements of Black Americans is something that doesn’t need to be limited to just one month, especially here in Los Angeles.
 This year, many events are happening online.

 20+ Ways to Celebrate Black History Month

 The Los Angeles Public Library system has a large number of resources available online to commemorate and celebrate African American History Month.
 You’ll find books (both fiction and nonfiction), photos, podcasts, and more.
 Also, be sure to check the website for more information (as it becomes available) about events happening at different branches.

 600 State Dr., Los Angeles, CA 90037

 The California African American Museum is located within Exposition Park.
 The collection here consists of over 4,000 items dating back to the 1800’s all the way up to the present.
 The Museum’s collection includes paintings, historical documents, sculptures, films, artifacts, and photos.
 “CAAM aims to represent the diverse contributions of African Americans in the United States, but also to interpret how the past has affected identity in the present.”
-The Museum hosts a number of special events and programs throughout the year, including family-friendly programs.
-Check the website for a schedule of upcoming events.
-Admission is free; parking is $12.
-The Museum is closed on Mondays as well as Thanksgiving, Christmas, and New Year’s Day.
+The Museum hosts a number of special events and programs throughout the year, including many family-friendly programs.
+While the museum currently remains closed, be sure to check the website for information about the museum’s exhibitions as well as special events (as they become available).